ETTOTW/Herobrine/docs/status.md

 title:  Status
 ---

-## Project summary
+### Project summary
 Our project aims to find a path that minimizes the time travel to a randomized destination.
 Our training environment is a 16 * 16 grid map.
 Each grid is a 4 * 4 hollow squares, whose edges consist of soul sand or diamond block, to give agents different speed properties in the different paths.
-We train our agent by machine learning algorithm to reach our goal.
+We train our agents by machine learning algorithms to reach our goal.

 <img src="image/baseline1.png">